kherge-archive/Wisdom/README.md

 ## Installing

-The install Wisdom, you must add it to the list of dependencies in your [`composer.json`][Composer] file.
+To install Wisdom, you must add it to the list of dependencies in your [`composer.json`][Composer] file.

     {
         "require": {